TEMPORARY CLOSURE DUE TO CORONAVIRUS RESTRICTIONS

 2. Ask for a credit note to be added to your account for monies paid for a booking of the same accommodation, subject to availability, later this year or in 2021

-Online booking for April 2021 will not open to new bookings until 1st May 2020 so you have a priority period to move dates for a similar period as your original booking.
-Requests to change booking dates will be made on a first come first served basis.
+Online booking for May 2021 will not open to new bookings until 1st June 2020 and new bookings for June 2021 will not open until 1st July 2020 so you have a priority period to move dates for a similar period as your original booking.
+Requests to change booking dates will be made on a first come first served basis, subject to availability, but we will give priority to those with existing bookings this year to re-book for the same dates in 2021.
 Our normal Terms and Conditions will apply to re-bookings as long as there are no Government restrictions which mean we cannot open.

 If government restrictions are changed you may still be able to take your holiday.
-We will work to Government rules and review this on 15 April and keep in touch.
-But in the meantime:
+We will work to Welsh Assembly Government rules and review this.
+We will contact existing bookers on a month by month basis as restrictions look set to continue.

 Latest advice from Public Health Wales